wavemotionio/standardized-commits-js/README.md

 Rules defined by: [@commitlint/config-conventional](https://www.npmjs.com/package/@commitlint/config-conventional).

 #### [Types](https://github.com/JPeer264/node-semantic-git-commit-cli/blob/master/.sgcrc)
+These types are the essence of the standard.

 - **chore** - Changes that affect the build system or external dependencies and moving files
 - **ci** - Changes to our CI configuration files and scripts
 - **docs** - Documentation only changes